Cerenaut/Preprocess-NIST-SD19/README.md

 The croped image part is resized to 20x20 pixels and pasted into a 28x28 image at origin 4,4.
 This creates a 4 pixel margin on all sides (just like MNIST).
 Greyscale values result from interpolation of pixel intensities.

+# Training and Test sets
+We haven't decided how to split the dataset into training and test sets.
+You can do this.

+Note that MNIST was split with consideration of which individuals' handwriting was included in each set.

 # Output image labels
 The dataset includes uppercase characters A-Z (ascii 0x41 to 0x5a / 65 to 90).
 We use the two-digit ASCII codes to label the images with integer values: